-Further, we evaluate on various subsets to obverse the influence of modality discrepancy.
 Given we have obtained the average unimodal confidence $\hat u_i^m$ of each sample, we propose a threshold $T$ to split the testing subset.
-Concretely, if $\hat{u_i^a} - \hat{u_i^v} > T$, the sample would be split into the audio dominated subset, while if $\hat{u_i^v} - \hat{u_i^a} > T$, the sample would be split into the visual dominated subset.
-The modality discrepancy of samples in the corresponding subset would be larger, with the threshold $T$ increasing.
-In experiments, we set the threshold $T$ as 0, 0.2, and 0.4 to select the subset with different modality discrepancy.
+Concretely, if $\hat{u_i^a} - \hat{u_i^v} > T$, the sample would be split into the audio-dominated subset, while if $\hat{u_i^v} - \hat{u_i^a} > T$, the sample would be split into the visual-dominated subset.
+When threshold $T$ increases, the modality discrepancy in the corresponding subset would be larger.
+In experiments, we set the threshold $T$ as 0, 0.2, and 0.4 to select the subset with different modality discrepancies.

-We provide the results with different threshold $T$ on audio dominated subset and visual dominated subset in Figure~\ref{fig:subset_results}(a-b).
-When we only consider the $T=0$ scenarios, there exist some multimodal models exceeding the unimodal model on the corresponding subset (e.g., the OGM-GE in audio dominated subset and the Greedy in visual dominated subset).
-However, when the threshold $T$ increases, only the samples with larger modality discrepancy would remain in the modality dominated subset, and the unimodal model performs better than other multimodal models on the corresponding modality dominated subset (The audio model performs better than other imbalance methods on the audio dominated subset when $T = 0.4$).
-The multimodal models are expected to perform better than unimodal models with more inputs and parameters, however, the large modality discrepancy in samples seems to harm the multimodal models instead.
+We provide the results with different thresholds $T$ on the audio-dominated subset and the visual-dominated subset in Figure~\ref{fig:subset_results}.
+When we only consider the $T=0$ scenarios, there exist some multimodal models exceeding the unimodal model on the corresponding subset (e.g., the OGM-GE in the audio-dominated subset and the Greedy in the visual-dominated subset).
+However, when the threshold $T$ increases, only the samples with larger modality discrepancy would remain in the modality-dominated subset, and the unimodal model performs better than other multimodal models on the corresponding modality-dominated subset (The audio model performs better than other imbalance methods on the audio dominated subset when $T = 0.4$).

-The models above are trained on the complete set and the results prove that existing imbalance methods have difficulty in distinguishing samples with large modality discrepancy.
-Furthermore, we wonder \textit{would the large modality discrepancy affect the training of existing imbalance methods?} We divide the training set with different threshold $T$, then train and test models on the audio dominated subset.
-As shown in Figure~\ref{fig:subset_results}(c), the audio model still performs better than the multimodal models with imbalance methods when $T$ increases, which proves that existing imbalance methods suffer from the large modality discrepancy.